Repurpose Your Fountain for Vertical Gardening

 Are you tired of constantly filling your fountain all summer long?
 Is the submerged pump perpetually clogged with debris or algae?
 Maybe you’re finding that once loved water feature is becoming a real maintenance headache.
 If so, you’re not alone.
-Trend conscious landscapers everywhere are busy repurposing beautiful, older fountains into monumental container gardens – and you can too.
+Trend-conscious landscapers everywhere are busy repurposing beautiful, older fountains into monumental container gardens – and you can too.

 Turning Fountains into Gardens

-The best kind of design for this transformation are the tiered Spanish-style fountains.
+The best kind of design for this transformation is the tiered Spanish-style fountains.
 These feature basins that can be turned into planters by simply adding potting soil.
 But with such shallow root zone, the basin may not prove able to support all plants, just those with smallish root systems.
 The palette for these projects is often succulent plants and their close kin which require limited water and soil depth.
 But, if your fountain is deep enough, turn it into a cascading tower of annual color.

 Preparing Fountain Planters

-Key to success is removing all the drain plugs so the basins no longer hold water.
+The key to success is removing all the drain plugs so the basins no longer hold water.
 This becomes your drain hole for each planter.
 Use a masonry bit and an electric drill to create more holes if necessary at the lowest point of the basin.
 Cut a square of window screen to lay over the drain holes so they don’t clog up with potting soil.

 Planting Fountain Planters

 Now the fun begins.
 Since each tier will be smaller than the one beneath it, consider arranging your plants so that the cute little rosettes of echeverias are higher up at eye level.
-At the bottom use spreading plants that can be used to cover up unsightly chips, cracks or foundational problems.
+At the bottom use spreading plants that can be used to cover up unsightly chips, cracks, or foundational problems.